hateoas-forms/spring-hateoas-forms-sample-bank/README.md

 A new annotation is added to the *toAccount* field setter, *@Select*.
 It contains two properties:

-- type: Suggested types, REMOTE in this case, because the suggested values are retrieved from the server.
+- type: Suggested types, REMOTE in this case, because the possible values are retrieved from the server.
-- options: Contains the suggested values or the way to obtain them.
+- options: Contains possible values or the way to obtain them.
 In this case a class that implements *Options* is included, [CashAccountFilteredOptions](https://github.com/hateoas-forms/spring-hateoas-forms-sample-bank/blob/799ea73c2a34aa2c09dc4373f44364c529d4ab1f/src/main/java/com/github/hateoas/forms/samples/facade/CashAccountFilteredOptions.java).

 *CashAccountFilteredOptions* class: